Tealium/chef-splunk/README.md

 Description
 ===========

-This cookbook provides recipes for installing Splunk Server, Splunk Forwarders, and a few sample Splunk Apps (DeploymentMonitor, PDF Server, *nix) in Amazon EC2.
+This Chef cookbook provides recipes for installing Splunk Server, Splunk Forwarders, and a few sample Splunk Apps (DeploymentMonitor, PDF Server, *nix) in Amazon EC2.
 It also includes a provider for installing other Splunk Apps.

 Changes
 =======

-v0.0.2 - Revamp
+* v0.0.2 - Revamp
-v0.0.1 - Initial Release
+* v0.0.1 - Initial Release

 Current Bugs
 ============